rstacruz/modern-development/automation/ci.md

 <img src='../images/travis-ci-example.png' alt='Travis CI screenshot'>
 </figure>

 A modern development pipeline will need a continuous integration (CI) service.
 A CI service lets you run tasks whenever your project gets updated.
 These are usually used to automatically run tests in your project.
-CI services are often used to automate:
+CI services are used to automate:

-- Unit and integration testing
+- Running unit and integration tests
-- Deployments
+- Deploying to websites
-- Builds (eg, mobile and desktop apps)
+- Generating builds (eg, mobile and desktop apps)

 ## Popular CI services